filipe-2/the-coffee-shop/README.md

 - Glass/transparent/blurry effect.
 - Button to hide/show the navnar.
 - Button to lock the current state of the navbar.
   - Keeps it hidden if the user hides it.
-  - Keeps it visible if the user expands.
+  - Keeps it visible if the user expands it.

-- Website branding: title and logo.
+- Website branding with title and logo.
   - Expanding and rotating effect of the title on hover.
-- Navigation anchors with a hover and active effect (the section the user is currently on makes the corresponding anchor highlighted).
+- Navigation anchors with a hover and active effect.
+  - The section the user is currently on highlights the corresponding anchor.
-- Login and cart buttons: user can authenticate and see what they're saving to buy.
+- Login and cart buttons: user can authenticate and see what they're saving to buy later.
-- Hamburger menu: for smaller screens, the navigation anchors and buttons appear once the user clicks the hamburger menu.
+- Hamburger menu: for smaller screens, navbar elements appear when user clicks the hamburger menu.

 ### Hero section